 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 Georgia Virtual School provides online courses at the high school level, plus some middle-school courses as well.
 Public school students can enroll full-time or part-time at no cost.
 Some state funds are available to cover tuition for private and homeschool students on a first-come, first-served basis.
 Other free, full-time online learning options are also available, such as Georgia Connections Academy.

-Georgia will celebrate National School Choice Week 2020 with a record-breaking 1,950 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/georgia/.
+Georgia celebrated National School Choice Week 2020 with a record-breaking 1,950 events and activities across the state.
+Click the button below to learn more about school choice in Georgia.

 "Shining a spotlight on effective educational options for every child"